-At Magill and Rumsey, we have helped nonprofit organizations with a wide array of different purposes, large and small, in Michigan and throughout the United States, including, but not limited to: churches and other religious organizations, universities and other educational institutions, private foundations, fraternal organizations, trade associations, and social service providers.
+At Magill and Rumsey, we have helped nonprofit organizations, large and small, not just in Ann Arbor and Washtenaw County, but throughout the State of Michigan and across the United States.
+We help a wide variety of nonprofit organizations, such as: arts organizations, foodbanks, churches, religious organizations, sports clubs, schools, private foundations, fraternal organizations, trade associations, and social service providers.

 March 29th, 2017